 BBGI fosters an inclusive workplace with a relatively flat hierarchy, enabling its people to contribute to the shared objectives meaningfully.
 It promotes an inclusive work environment where all people are treated equally and are supported to achieve their potential.
 The Company regularly engages with its teams and seeks feedback via multiple communications channels.
+Types of engagement and metrics used to monitor and assess relationships

 - Annual and mid-year assessments.

-- Direct liaison with the Management Board.
+Direct liaison with the Management

+- Board.

 - Regular team meetings.

 - Well defined expectations and targets, including sustainability targets for all executives 10% of LTIP is subject to reducing corporate emissions and a further 10% is subject to progress in the implementation of net zero plans.

-- Monitoring of turnover and retention rates.
+Monitoring of turnover and retention

-- Professional development: average of 28 hours of training per employee annually.
+- rates. - Professional development: average of 28 hours of training per employee

-- Whistleblower hotline.
+- 28 hours of training per employee annually.